mkomadina-pixel/GPC/README.md

 ### Random service
 Random service is a tool for generate a random number whit a seed.
 We want the "Chaos" to be repeat, to test.
 ## 1. Simple Room Placement
-This algorithm is about generate a field and try to "brute force" the placement of rooms.
-We try to place a room, if we cant we try again in a random new localitation.
-Program stop when we place the number of room we want or a certain number of attemps.
+This algorithm generates a field and tries to “brute-force” the placement of rooms.
+It attempts to place a room; if it cannot, it tries again in a random location.
+The program stops when the desired number of rooms is placed or a maximum number of attempts is reached.
             for (int i = 0; i < _maxSteps && i < _maxRooms; i++)
             {
                 // Check for cancellation